phuocng/html-dom/posts/scroll-to-an-element-smoothly.md

 scroll-behavior: smooth;
 ```

-Both methods [aren't supported](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView#Browser_compatibility) in IE and Safari, and don't
-allow to customize the animation.
+Both methods [aren't supported](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView#Browser_compatibility) in IE and Safari, and don't allow to customize the animation.

 This post introduces a smoothly scroll implementation which also allows us to customize the animation effect and duration.
 We'll demonstrate in a popular use case that user can jump between sections by clicking associated navigation button.

+{% callout %}
-> ## Resource
+### Resource

->
-> The post doesn't mention how to add a navigation fixed on the left (or right) of the page.
-You can see a
-> simple way to [create a fixed navigation](https://csslayout.io/patterns/fixed-at-side) on the [CSS Layout](https://csslayout.io) site.
+The post doesn't mention how to add a navigation fixed on the left (or right) of the page.
+You can see a simple way to [create a fixed navigation](https://csslayout.io/patterns/fixed-at-side) on the [CSS Layout](https://csslayout.io) site.
+{% endcallout %}

 The navigation consists of some `a` elements: